cboettig/ews-review/manuscript.md

 detected in the real world, it is too early to apply the same methods to novel systems where the saddle-node is only one of many possible mechanisms.

-Thus, establishing the saddle node mechanism a necessary condition of using CSD as a warning signal.
-This can be done via manipulation in simple experimental systems [@Veraart2011; @Dai2012], but this is impractical in nature.
+Thus, establishing the saddle node mechanism is a necessary condition of using CSD as a warning signal.
+This can be done via manipulation in simple experimental systems [@Veraart2011; @Dai2012], but this is impractical in most natural systems.
 Another approach is to assume the saddle-node mechanism applies to a limited set of systems that have well-studied examples, such as lakes undergoing eutrophication [@Scheffer2001], lakes with 'trophic-triangle' cascade mechanisms [@Carpenter1996; Walters2001; @Carpenter2008], forest/savannah transitions [@Staver2011; @Hirota2011; @Bel2012], and rangeland transitions [Walker1993;
-@Anderies2002] Fitting simplified saddle-node models to past regime shifts [@Boettiger2012a] in less well-understood systems may provide evidence for the mechanism.
+@Anderies2002].
+Fitting simplified saddle-node models to past regime shifts [@Boettiger2012a] in less well-understood systems may provide evidence for the mechanism.
 However, care must be taken to specify sufficient alternative models.